l0g-lab/hcint/README.md

 5. Install python requirements - `$ pip install -r requirements.txt`
 6. Run project - `$ python3 backend.py`
 7. In your browser, navigate to: `http://127.0.0.1:5000` OR `http://server_ip:5000`
+8. Choose a wordlist from the dropdown, then click the "DOWNLOAD WORDLIST" button
+9. Choose the downloaded wordlist from the dropdown, enter your hash, then click "CRACK HASH"

+If the hash is succesfully cracked, you'll see a message in <span style="color:red">RED</span> stating "====== PASSWORD FOUND ======"

 ## License